venam/2bwm/README.md

     hidden -c|xargs 9menu -popup -label Iconics -font "terminus12-10"

-Mplayer borders aren't set on startup
+mplayer borders aren't set on startup
 -------------------------------------

-A simple solution is to always use the video output as gl.<br>
+A simple solution is to always use the video output as gl.

 You can set it in your mplayer config `$HOME/.mplayer/config`:

     vo=gl